Szackie/shop-service/README.md

 Features (To Do):

 *Adding new products

 *Delivery service

 *Selling service

-*Creating notes depending on quantity and expire date of available products *Sending ToDo notes(like "product (name) with batch number (batch number) and EAN code(ean code) will be out of date in 2 days) on server in proper time
+*Creating notes depending on quantity and expire date of available products

+*Sending ToDo notes(like "product (name) with batch number (batch number) and EAN code(ean code) will be out of date in 2 days") to the server in proper time